MathewHDYT/Unity-Audio-Manager/_docs/documentation/audiosource/remove_sound.md

 ```

 **When to use it:**
 When you want to remove a sound, because it will not be called anymore.
+Also deletes the underlying ```AudioSource``` component.